 Michele also serves on the Professional Advisory Committee at the Sheridan School of Business's Project Management Division in Ontario Canada.
 We invite you to view Michele's profile on Linked In.

 17 - Has the instructor contibuted to the PMBOK® Guide (core exam material)?Michele has contributed and is greatly interested in the development of this ANSI Standard and guiding light to the project management profession.
-You will see ‘Michele J. Jones, PMP’ on pages 490 and 499 of the Fifth Edition.
+She has contributed to the last four versions of the text and you will see ‘Michele J. Jones, PMP’ on pages 656 and 661 of the Sixth Edition.
 She has also contributed to PMI's The Practice Standard for Project Estimating and Organizational Project Management Maturity Model (OPM3) Second Edition.